 Final Cut Pro

-It supports HEVC codec used by Apple's own newest iPhones as well as many 4K video cameras.
+It supports the HEVC codec used by Apple's own newest iPhones as well as many 4K video cameras.
 Similar to Adobe Premiere, the Final Cut Pro also supports Canon, ARRI, Panasonic, Sony, and RED and native formats from leading video camera makers and video-capable still cameras.
 Final Cut Pro also supports XML export and import.

 This software has a flexible and traditional timeline.
 It is a Non-Linear editor with tracks heads and tracks.
 Your content on the timeline is called the Sequence and comes with Subclips, Subsequences, and Nested Sequences for structural help.
 You can also find tabs with the timeline for various sequences.
 It is specifically vital for nested sequences.
 The trackless magnetic timeline of Final Cut Pro is unlikely and uncomfortable in comparison to the long-time video editors in Adobe.
 Premiere has a configurable UI and comes with seven pre-configured workspaces.